Amarc Resources (CVE:AHR) Shares Down 19.1% – Time to Sell?

 Insider Activity at Amarc Resources

-In other news, Senior Officer Trevor Thomas bought 70,000 shares of Amarc Resources stock in a transaction dated Monday, February 24th.
-The stock was bought at an average price of C$0.71 per share, for a total transaction of C$49,700.00.
-Also, Director Terrance Barry Coughlan sold 50,000 shares of Amarc Resources stock in a transaction dated Monday, February 3rd.
-The shares were sold at an average price of C$0.64, for a total transaction of C$32,000.00.
-Insiders have sold a total of 148,500 shares of company stock worth $91,395 in the last three months.
-Insiders own 35.62% of the company’s stock.
+In other news, Director Diane Samantha Nicolson sold 75,000 shares of the firm’s stock in a transaction that occurred on Thursday, January 23rd.
+The stock was sold at an average price of C$0.57, for a total value of C$42,945.00.
+Also, Senior Officer Trevor Thomas bought 70,000 shares of the business’s stock in a transaction dated Monday, February 24th.
+The shares were bought at an average cost of C$0.71 per share, for a total transaction of C$49,700.00.
+Over the last ninety days, insiders sold 148,500 shares of company stock valued at $91,395.
+35.62% of the stock is owned by corporate insiders.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.